- CLIENT SERVICES

 In my last guest blogger series, I highlighted career changers.
 These highly motivated professionals successfully transitioned from teaching to instructional design.
 In their posts, they shared their tips for career changers and other resources that helped in their instructional design transition.

-This time around, I’ve invited graduates of the Instructional Design and Tech Accelerator Program to share their experiences.
+This time around, I’ve invited graduates of the Instructional Design and Tech Accelerator System and Certificate Program to share their experiences.
 I have truly enjoyed working with these Accelerators and am so proud of how far they’ve come!

 Becoming an Instructional Designer with Teresa